 Leaders in the world of public safety are oftentimes faced with decisions that need immediate action; however, these immediate actions will have long-term impacts.
 Forward leadership ensures these decisions are made quickly and with the focus of creating long-lasting and successful organizations.

 There are several behaviors that can be mastered to increase the forward leadership within the organization.
-We compiled a short list of some of the most effective behaviors leaders can utilize to continue to move their organization forward, while utilizing behaviors that are inclusive.
+We compiled 5 of the most effective behaviors leaders can utilize to continue to move their organization forward while utilizing behaviors that are inclusive.

 Listening is not just about hearing the words others speak, but instead understanding the actual message delivered.
-Leaders who listen are able to make better decisions more quickly, as they already have necessary information from their stakeholders.
-Leaders who actively seek input from their members, citizens, and constituents know their needs and are able to incorporate them into their decision making process.
+Leaders who listen are able to make better decisions more quickly, as they already have the necessary information from their stakeholders.
+Leaders who actively seek input from their members, citizens, and constituents know their needs and are able to incorporate them into their decision-making process.

 Successful leaders ensure they hear the message being delivered and check for clarification prior to speaking.
 They listen for meaning and check for clarification.
 Leaders who simply wait for their turn to speak, rather than truly determining the message of others are not able to easily guide their follows towards the vision, mission, and values of the organization.
 Forward leaders take the time to determine the true message behind the words and use it to respond in a way that efficiently moves their followers forward.